 Granite Bay Wealth Management, LLC

-With its only office located in Portsmouth, New Hampshire, Granite Bay Wealth Management, LLC (GBWM) oversees more than $200 million in assets.
-The fee-only financial advisor firm provides financial planning as part of its asset management services to clients with more than $250,000 in their accounts.
-The three advisors here can also offer stand-alone financial planning, retirement planning and consulting services for retirement plans.
+With its only office located in Portsmouth, New Hampshire, Granite Bay Wealth Management, LLC (GBWM) oversees more than $250 million in assets.
+This fee-based financial advisory firm provides financial planning as part of its asset management services to clients with more than $250,000 in their accounts.
+The firm's small team of advisors can also offer stand-alone financial planning, retirement planning and consulting services for retirement plans.

-The firm is on our list for top advisors in Portsmouth.
+The firm also appears on our list of top advisors in Portsmouth.

 Granite Bay Wealth Management Background